nkalupahana/baseline/docs/_pages/privacypolicy.md

 All other data you submit to us is encrypted with keys that are unique to each user, are stored by each user individually, and thus cannot be accessed by us no matter what:
 - Contents of mood logs (written portion, average, mood score, image storage location, etc.)
 - Scores/Results on surveys
+- Image data

 Your data is processed and stored within Google Cloud Platform in the United States.
 Google does not own any of the information you submit to baseline.
 You can learn more about Google Cloud Platform’s data processing and privacy agreements [here](https://cloud.google.com/privacy).

 We will never sell or otherwise provide any of your information to any third party.
 Ever.
 Since most of the information anyone would ever want from baseline is encrypted with keys we don’t possess, we don’t really have much to give away anyways.
-User keys are also encrypted by baseline, and we will fight as hard as we need to to protect that encryption key to keep user data safe from people and organizations that wish to access it (including but not limited to state-level actors).
+User keys are also further encrypted by baseline.
+We will fight as hard as we need to to protect our internal keys to keep user data safe from people and organizations that wish to access it (including but not limited to state-level actors).

 baseline has no interest in selling you anything.
 You won’t be receiving marketing emails from us.